oeco/tm-deforestation-sad/README.md

-## Fires from Imazon SAD
+## Deforestation from Imazon SAD

-This is the TileMill project for the map of fires provided by Imazon SAD.
+This is the TileMill project for the map of deforestation provided by Imazon SAD.

 Imazon publishes monthly deforestation alerts at this page: